fedora-infra/rpmautospec/doc/opting-in.rst

 For existing packages
 ^^^^^^^^^^^^^^^^^^^^^

-For existing packages that likely already have a ``%changelog`` defined, you will have to copy it to a file ``changelog`` that you must add to your git repository.
+Existing packages will already have a ``%changelog`` section with content, you can copy that into a file ``changelog`` that needs to be added to the git repository of the package.
 You can then remove the content of the ``%changelog`` section of your spec file and simply have it be:

 ::

     %changelog
     %autochangelog

-Once these two changes are done, you commit them in a *single commit* for both files.
+Once these two changes are done, commit them in a *single commit* for both files.

 From now on, the changelog will be automatically generated from the commit history of your git repository up until the most recent commit found that